melissaspiegel/documentation/docs/signals-tracking.md

 # Signals Tracking

-We use the Indeed Signals library (formerly Turnstile) to track user interactions and events on MWM sites and modules.
+We use the Sample Signals library (formerly Turnstile) to track user interactions and events on MWM sites and modules.
 This allows us to better understand how users are engaging with our products.

 ## Tracked attributes